Expert seller representation · Data-driven pricing · July 2026

 “Faster” doesn’t mean rushed — it means putting the property in front of the right buyer pool from day one.
 Port Coquitlam attracts first-time buyers and young families priced out of Coquitlam and Port Moody who want more square footage and yard space per dollar.
 The wrong listing exposure misses them entirely.
 Sebastian’s listings hit MLS, targeted digital advertising, the Tri-Cities buyer database, and AI-optimized listing pages built to surface in Google and AI assistant searches — before days on market start signalling weakness.

 Selling a home in Port Coquitlam in 2026 requires more than an MLS entry.
 Sebastian’s approach is built on three phases, each grounded in current neighbourhood data.
+For a full walkthrough of the process from first call to key handover, see the how to sell a home in Port Coquitlam, step by step guide.

 Sebastian prices every Port Coquitlam listing using sub-area MLS sold data updated to the week of listing — not a broad city-wide average.
 Citadel and Lincoln Park command a premium over older central Port Coquitlam areas, and newer Riverwood and Oxford Heights townhomes are priced differently from homes near the Lougheed corridor.
 Correctly priced Port Coquitlam homes attract strong offers; overpriced listings accumulate days on market at a cost that accurate pricing would have avoided.